-This criterion addresses harvest operations outside of AOCs.
+This audit criterion addresses harvest operations outside of AOCs.
 Harvest operations must be conducted in compliance with all laws and regulations including the CFSA, approved activities of the FMP including SGRs, AWS and FOPs.

 - 1. Review and assess in the field the implementation of approved harvest operations.
-Include the following: - select a representative sample from those areas where operations have been conducted during the audit period, from each of the years being audited, and for each of the various types of operations (winter and summer harvest, different harvest and logging methods, silvicultural systems, all stand types within the forest, salvage) including any exception prescriptions implemented, bridging operations, second pass harvest; - an examination of aerial photographs, FOIP reports, AR information and maps, for these operations; - determine whether the harvest operations implemented were consistent with the locations in the approved FMP, AWS; - assess whether: the harvest and logging methods implemented were consistent with the FOP; the FOP was consistent with the SGRs; the FOP was certified by an R.P.F. or other qualified individual, and actual operations were appropriate and effective for the actual site conditions encountered including: - residual stand structure required of the FMP including individual residual tree retention and downed woody material; - whether harvest operations were conducted to minimize site disturbance taking soil and weather conditions into account; - whether wood utilization followed the Scaling Manual by considering evidence such as stump heights, wood left on site; - for selection silviculture system harvest and thinning projects assess and report on the percentage of residual damage and comment on the impact on future forest conditions and sustainability; and - for salvage areas determine whether the areas were actually areas that needed salvage and assess whether areas are being reported that need salvage; where areas are not being reported assess the reasons for this situation - assess the effectiveness of implementation of the approved exception monitoring program for any exception prescriptions implemented.
+Include the following: - select a representative sample from those areas where operations have been conducted during the audit period, from each of the years being audited, and for each of the various types of operations (winter and summer harvest, different harvest and logging methods, silvicultural systems, all stand types within the forest, salvage) including any exception prescriptions implemented, bridging operations, second pass harvest; - an examination of aerial photographs, FOIP reports, annual report information and maps, for these operations; - an examination of the AWS and associated information products submitted in accordance with the requirements of FIM (2020 FMPM); - determine whether the harvest operations implemented were consistent with the locations in the approved FMP, AWS; - assess whether: the harvest and logging methods implemented were consistent with the FOP; the FOP was consistent with the SGRs; the FOP was certified by an R.P.F. or other qualified individual, and actual operations were appropriate and effective for the actual site conditions encountered including:

+- residual stand structure required of the FMP including individual residual tree retention and downed woody material; - whether harvest operations were conducted to minimize site disturbance taking soil and weather conditions into account; - whether wood utilization followed the Scaling Manual by considering evidence such as stump heights, wood left on site; - for selection silviculture system harvest and thinning projects assess and report on the percentage of residual damage and comment on the impact on future forest conditions and sustainability; and - for salvage areas determine whether the areas were actually areas that needed salvage and assess whether areas are being reported that need salvage; where areas are not being reported assess the reasons for this situation - determine whether identified conditions on regular operations have been conducted in accordance with the SGRs in the approved FMP for important ecological features; and - assess the effectiveness of implementation of the approved exception monitoring program for any exception prescriptions implemented.